kbrandon19/Social-Media-Dashboard/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+I want to focus more on understanding Flexbox better and how it interacts with elements inside it and vice versa.
+Not only that but I want to incorporate more Javascript within my work.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [SCSS Parent Selector](https://sass-lang.com/documentation/style-rules/parent-selector) - This helped me incorporate the hover feature for the cards.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author